-This VA loan program is designed to help Gainesville and Ocala Veterans lower their current VA mortgage interest rate with minimum hassle.
+This VA loan program is designed to help eligible Veterans lower their current VA mortgage interest rate with minimum hassle.
 The streamlined process greatly reduces the paperwork and qualifying criteria.
-The VA Streamline IRRRL Refinance Loan was created by the Veterans Administration in order to help veterans and active-duty members refinance and take advantage of lower mortgage interest rates we see today in Florida.
+The VA Streamline IRRRL Refinance Loan was created by the Veterans Administration in order to help veterans and active-duty members refinance and take advantage of lower mortgage interest rates we see today.

 The VA Streamline, which is also referred to as IRRRL (Interest Rate Reduction Refinancing Loan Program), is pretty easy for US Veterans and active duty members to qualify for.
 Keep in mind, that you can use the terms IRRRL and VA Streamline Refinance Loan interchangeably.
-Below we have listed on the highlights of the VA Streamline Refinance Loan program:
+Below we have listed the highlights of the VA Streamline Refinance Loan program:

 - Appraisal of your home is NOT required, Current value of the home is not considered.

 - Any closing costs are rolled into the new loan – However, the borrower cannot receive any cash-out.

-- Min documentation – no bank statements, job verification, pay stubs are needed as conventional underwriting process does NOT apply.
+- Min documentation – no bank statements, job verification, pay stubs are needed as the conventional underwriting process does NOT apply.